wechicken456/My-Cloud-Resume/README.md

 Browsers send an `OPTIONS` preflight request for `POST /putCount` (and potentially `GET /getCount` if headers change) to check CORS permissions.
 Your Lambda sets CORS headers (`Access-Control-Allow-Origin`: *), but API Gateway needs `OPTIONS` methods to respond to preflights.

 I edited the methods allowed in CORS to only `GET, POST, OPTIONS` since we only need `GET` for `getCount` and `POST` for `incrementCount`

+### Substep 3 - Deploy the API

+Just click on **Deploy API** and set some stage name like `prod`.

+### Substep 3 - Create a custom domain name `api.pwnph0fun.com` for the API Gateway

+Right now, our API can be accessed using a link like this `https://<some-uuid>.execute-api.us-east-1.amazonaws.com/prod`.
+However, I want to use `https://api.pwnph0fun.com/prod` instead.

+1. On the left pane, click on **Custom domain names**.
+2. Create a record.
+3. Add a routing rule:
+    - Condition: any path matching `prod`.
+    - Select our Target API and `prod` stage.
+    - Strip base path => This way `prod` will be stripped away from the request handler of our Lambda.
+4. Add our cert for `*.pwnph0fun.com`
+5. Go to Route 53, click on **Hosted zones**.
+6. Create a new record for our subdomain `api`.
+7. Enable **Alias** and finish the rest.
+8. Wait around 2 minutes for the DNS records to update.

 ## Step 9 - Create Front-End code to fetch the APIs